ar1wwo/Nexody/README.md

 <br>
 This program is made possible thanks to these open source projects: [Sldl](https://github.com/fiso64/slsk-batchdl), [Yt-dlp](https://github.com/yt-dlp), [Ffmpeg](https://github.com/FFmpeg/FFmpeg).

-### Binaries of Ffmpeg, Sldl and Yt-dlp are required and must be in the same folder as Nexody.
+### Binaries of Ffmpeg, Sldl and Yt-dlp are required and must be in the same folder as Nexody.<br>
 ### Ffmpeg must be compiled with the following libraries: libfdk_aac, libmp3lame.

 To run, give the script permission and type ./Nexody in bash